sownteedev/TeVim/README.md

 ```

 ### Custom Colorschemes
-> Read my colorschemes in tevim/themes/schemes/ and write like it in custom/themes/schemes/
+> Read my colorschemes in tevim/themes/schemes/ and write like it on custom/themes/schemes/

 ### TeVim Commands
 > **TeVimThemes** : Open list colorschemes